Business owners who outsource their Google Analytics and/or SEO, have raised concerns over this website improvement article.

 Tip 4: Avoid guaranteed Page 1 Search Engine results

 Companies trying to sell me SEO Page 1 results clog my spam folder.
 They promise Page 1 or my money back, however, achieving this is relatively easy.
-Type in your business name and you’ll already be on Page 1, so make sure you read the fine print and know what you are paying for.
+Type in your business name and you’ll already be on Page 1.
+This is why you need to read the fine print and understand what you are paying for.

 If you aren’t on Page 1 for your business name, a step has been missed in your website set up.
 Keywords aren’t going to help fix this, so you need to investigate or call in a professional.

 You want to achieve this coveted search engine position for key search terms, not just for your business name.
 Think about what your ideal client would type into the search box if they are looking for a solution to their problem e.g. 24 hour emergency plumber in Stoneville, can I recycle tetra packs in Perth, sexy shoes for people with different size feet etc.